Smartling/SmartlingHelp/_articles/files/managing-business-documents.md

 ---

 In addition to apps and websites, Smartling also helps you translate your business documents, including Microsoft Word (.docx & .doc), Excel (.xlsx), Powerpoint (.pptx) and [Adobe InDesign](/support/articles/translating-adobe-indesign-files/){: .cc-active} (.idml).
-You get the option to create a dedicated Business Documents project for your files, or upload business documents to any Files project.
-If your business documents share content with your website or app it may make sense to use the same project for easier leverage of your Translation Memory.
+You can create a dedicated Business Documents project for your files, or upload business documents to any Files project.

 ## Strings and Segments